libgit2/libgit2/CONVENTIONS.md

    int b);
 ```

-Public headers are indented with spaces, three to a tab.
-Internal code is
-indented with tabs; set your editor's tab width to 3 for best effect.
+Indentation is done with tabs; set your editor's tab width to 3 for best effect.

 ## Documentation